 When using Procore's mobile application at a job site, there may be factors that limit your network connectivity (i.e. WiFi or cellular service).
 In such situations, you may wonder which features of Procore's mobile application are available in offline mode.

-Although using Procore's mobile application in offline mode is very similar to using Procore's mobile in online mode, there are a few things to take into consideration when using Procore's mobile application in offline mode:
+You can still use many features of Procore's mobile application in offline mode (when an active network connection is not available on your mobile device).
+Although using Procore's mobile application in offline mode is very similar to using Procore's mobile in online mode, there are a few things to take into consideration:

-- Procore's Windows Mobile App has limited offline capabilities.
+- Note: Procore's Windows Mobile App has limited offline capabilities.
 As more features are released, more tools and items will be available offline.